What is a “Lazy Tax”?

 Changes in mortality rates and survival rates for certain medical conditions may also lead to more generalized changes in rates.

 First year discounts:

 An attractive first year discount may be offered by a provider to new customers only.
-Typically this discount is removed or reduced over subsequent years until it becomes more of a “standard” rate.
+First year discounts can range up to 27.5%.
+Typically the discount is removed or reduced over subsequent years until it becomes more of a “standard” rate.

 The end result could be that what started out as the cheapest policy could end up being one of the most expensive in 5 years’ time.

 Insurance companies often issue their policies in “series”.
-They may reduce the premiums for the current series on sale without reducing premiums for older series which are closed to new business.
+They may reduce the premiums for the current series on sale without reducing premiums for older series.

 In fact, if the older series or pool of customers has a particularly high claims experience, the insurer may increase rates for this older group more than for the current series.